 If you have a patio with an impervious surface, consider replacing it with lawn grass.
-This will cool your yard when its hot out.
-Retain more water during heavy rains.
+A driveway could be made of paving stones with grass growing in the cracks.
+This will cool your yard when its hot out and retain more water during heavy rains.
 Better protect your home while taking more carbon out of the atmosphere and storing carbon as productive soil supporting local wildlife.

-Modifying your lawn care practices.
-Let nature flourish in your yard.
+Modify your lawn care practices to let nature flourish in your yard.
 This will do more to reduce greenhouse gasses and abate climate change than will buying a hybrid or electric car in exchange for your gas-powered car.
-These yard actions of essentially letting it be will improve the quality of your yard, your family’s life away from chemicals surrounded by more wildlife, and also improve conditions for us all living on planet Earth.
+(Likely someone else is driving your former car even more miles.)
+These yard actions of essentially letting the lawn be will improve the quality of your yard, your family’s life away from chemicals surrounded by more wildlife, and also improve climatic conditions for us all living on planet Earth.